urbanlab/griotte/docs/en/messages.rst

 While vars can contain any arbitrary deep structure, a subkey can be used in the channel name to address a particular item in a hash.
-For instance, the channel `store.set.scenarios.scenario1` will address the scenario names `scenario1` in the scenario hash while `store.set.scenarios` will retrieve the complete struct in the scenarios key.
+For instance, the channel `store.command.set.scenarios.scenario1` will address the scenario names `scenario1` in the scenario hash while `store.command.set.scenarios` will retrieve the complete struct in the scenarios key.

-Thus, you can save a scenario without having to push all the scenarions in the `store.set.scenarios` hash.
+Thus, you can save a scenario without having to push all the scenarions in the `store.command.set.scenarios` hash.
 While this does not prevent collision when multiple clients work on the same scenario, it will help minimizing conflicts.

 .. warning:: while this is a nice feature, it has implications : if one client